dortania/OpenCore-Legacy-Patcher/docs/SONOMA-DROP.md

 [More information here](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1021)

 ## Graphics support
+This build includes both Legacy Metal and non-Metal patches for macOS Sonoma.
 Refer to the following links for more information about Legacy Metal and non-Metal support and their respective issues.

 * [Legacy Metal](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1008)
 * [Legacy non-Metal](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/108)